R3-Archive/cordapp-example/README.md

 ## Using the Example RPC Client

-The `ExampleClientRPC.kt` file is a simple utility which uses the client RPC library to connect to a node and log the 'placed' purchase orders.
+The `ExampleClientRPC.kt` file is a simple utility which uses the client RPC library to connect to a node and log the 'placed' IOUs.
-It will log any existing purchase orders and listen for any future purchase orders.
+It will log any existing IOUs and listen for any future IOUs.
 To build the client use the following gradle task:

      ./gradlew runExampleClientRPC